jiritichy/gulp-devstack/README.md

     npm run export
     ```

-2. See files in `build` folder.
+2. See files in `export` folder.

-## Roadmap
+## Roadmap and Known issues

-See the [open issues](https://github.com/cebreus/gulp-devstack/issues/new) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/cebreus/gulp-devstack/issues) for a list of proposed features (and known issues).

 ## Contributing